fouadhussain/VendingMachine/README.md

 Then order a Soda but Cancel the Request when checking out

 Test Input Data:

-Input the value = "n" when prompted to reset Vending Machine Input the value="3" when prompted what product to purchase (soda) Input the values {quarter, quarter} --> i.e. enter 2 coins only of type quarter Input the value = "y" when prompted to cancel the request
+-Input the value = "n" when prompted to reset Vending Machine

+-Input the value="3" when prompted what product to purchase (soda)

+-Input the values {quarter, quarter} --> i.e. enter 2 coins only of type quarter

+-Input the value = "y" when prompted to cancel the request

 Expected result:
 Product IS NOT dispensed